-The London Plan & Local Borough Development Plans (2021): the London Plan is the statutory spatial development strategy for the Greater London Area over the next 20-25 years, which works in conjunction with the local borough development plans.
-Since we re-develop spaces in the Greater London Area, our planning permission documentation needs to be aligned with the London Plan, which covers aspects such as aiming for net zero carbon, meeting the urban greening factor (UGF), providing affordable housing, and integrating renewable energy sources.
+Biodiversity Net Gain (BNG) Regulation: The London Plan is the statutory spatial development strategy for the Greater London Area over the next 20-25 years, which works in conjunction with the local borough development plans.
+Since we redevelop spaces in the Greater London Area, our planning permission documentation needs to be aligned with the London Plan, which covers aspects such as aiming for net zero carbon, meeting the urban greening factor (UGF), providing affordable housing, and integrating renewable energy sources.

-Biodiversity Net Gain (BNG) Regulation: introduced as part of the Environment Act 2021 in the UK, this regulation mandates that developers must achieve a 10% increase in biodiversity following the completion of a development project.
+Introduced as part of the Environment Act 2021 in the UK, this regulation mandates that developers must achieve a 10% increase in biodiversity following the completion of a development project.
 The BNG requirement became mandatory for major developments on 12th February 2024, meaning it will apply to all our planning applications going forward.